 . . . . the good news is that it doesn't have to be this way!

 Yogi Berra definitely had it right when the said "It ain't over til it's over."

 Use this website to find books, programs, ideas that can help ignite a spark to

-Follow the links on the upper left side or the bottom of this page to find the kinds of information related to relationship problems you need in areas such as
+Follow the links on the upper left side of this page to find the kinds of information related to relationship problems you want in areas such as

 This is a work in progress.